bjornivars/myDashboardStrapi/README.md

 # myDashboardStrapi
-A dashboard made with Strapi
+A dashboard made with Strapi and React

-Created with React and Strapi
+username:
+bjornivars

+password:
+Pa55word